I’m a big fan of Inclusive design.

 The major difference is that inclusive design is a process and accessibility is a core objective.

 Accessibility in technology often means ensuring that people with disabilities are included (and that certain laws and policies are followed).
+Inclusive solutions fuels innovation which benefits a wider audience- as it generates new products.
 But an inclusive product aims to be usable by as many people as possible, including those with disabilities.

 Inclusion embraces a larger view of the human spectrum, including the constant change of how we use technology today.